databrickslabs/remorph/docs/lakebridge/docs/dev/contributing.md

 ## JVM Proxy

-In order to use this, you have to install `remorph` on any workspace via `databricks labs install .`, so that `.databricks-login.json` file gets created with the following contents:
+In order to use this, you have to install `lakebridge` on any workspace via `databricks labs install .`, so that `.databricks-login.json` file gets created with the following contents:

 ```